cdavieira/rustv/doc/notes/gdbstub.md

 4. Once in the Running state, the target takes over the control.
 Later on, it decides to stop and returns the reason for that to the stub.

+One thing i've noticed is that the command `si` of gdb doesn't translate into an actual `step` procedure sent over the transmission channel, but rather as a sequence of basically two operations: the insertion of a software breakpoint at the next address, followed by a `continue` procedure sent over the transmission channel.
+According to chatgpt, the `step` procedure is meant to be used for when the target supports hardware breakpoints, which is not the case for my debugger (at least for now).
+Since only software breakpoints are currently supported, this effectively means that the 'step' method of my debugger won't ever be issued, which means that its internal state won't ever be 'Stepping'

 ---

 How the communication between the gdbclient and stub works under the hood